jdhollen/defrag-ld42/README.md

 # defrag-ld42
-a game i made for ludum dare 42, in all its hacked up glory.  don't judge the style--it's a 48-hour competition!  http://ldjam.com
+i made a game for ludum dare 42!  it's called DEFRAG.

+you can play it! just go to https://jdhollen.itch.io/defrag

+WARNING: this code is really ugly--ludum dare is a 48 hour competition.